nikgraf/webui_tasks.dart/README.md

 # How will this library help me?

 This library will allow you to:
-* Compile webui components to Javascript in one console step as well as minidart compilation (dart to dart). [[Dart2Dart In Development](https://github.com/damondouglas/webui_tasks.dart/issues/milestones)]
+* Compile webui components to Javascript in one console step as well as minidart compilation (dart to dart).
 * Fix the relative Urls in the output Webui entry point Html file.
 * Copy static assets such as Javascript linked from the entry point Html file into the target output directory.